aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_pytorch.rst

       computation. \ ``bucket_cap_mb``\ controls the bucket size in MegaBytes (MB).

+    - ``trace_memory_usage`` (default: False): When set to True, SMP attempts to measure memory usage per module during tracing.
+If this is disabled, memory usage will be estimated through the sizes of tensors returned from the module.

    **Properties**

    -  ``partitioned``: Is ``True`` if the model is partitioned, ``False``